codecowboydotio/codecowboy/content/ai/git-agentic.md

 ![claude routine](/images/git-agentic-github-repo-10.png)

+## Additional data
+If you noticed, the example curl request presented had a rather interesting part to it.
+The request has a data section that says **"optional extra turn turn appended to the session"**.

+I thought to myself "I wonder if I could just add another turn to this", so I tried it.

+{{<notice info>}}
+-H "Content-Type: application/json"   -d '{"text": "if no pull request exists, then validate the code against the readme anyway.
+If no readme exists, create it.
+Make a new PR is needed."}'
+{{</notice>}}

 ## Summary
 Claude code routines are a neat way of interacting with your github repo.
 I am still not sure whether or not this kills off actions or not.
 I think ultimately, actions will become a lot more simple.
 The ability to fire a routine from a PR, or even a generic API request adds a level of flexibility that allows for integration into the modern developer lifecycle.